machineware-gmbh/vcml/doc/models/throttle.md

 # VCML Models: Simulation Throttle
 The simulation throttle can be used to limit the simulation speed to a factor of realtime, configurable via the `rtf` property.
-If the simulation proceeds faster that realtime, this device can be used to reduce speed so that it remains interactive, so that hardware or software timeouts remain within resonable limits for human interaction.
-The `rtf` property can be used to specify the maximum speed the simulation is allowed to run at, anything beyond will be throttled; i.e. `rtf = 1` limits simulation to realtime (1 second of simulated time per second of realtime), `rtf = 0.5` is half speed and `rtf = 2` means twice as fast as realtime.
-A value of zero disables throttling.
+If the simulation proceeds faster than realtime, this device can be used to reduce its speed so that it remains interactive and hardware or software timeouts remain within resonable limits for human interaction.
+The `rtf` property can be used to specify the maximum speed the simulation is allowed to run at.
+Anything beyond `rtf` will be throttled; i.e. `rtf = 1` limits simulation to realtime (one second of simulated time per second of realtime), `rtf = 0.5` is half speed (one second of real time per two seconds of realtime) and `rtf = 2` means twice as fast as realtime (two seconds of simulated time per second of realtime).
+A value of zero disables throttling entirely.

 ----
 ## Properties